Free Case Evaluations for Zantac Users Diagnosed with Cancer

 Zantac, otherwise known as ranitidine hydrochloride (hcl), is a prescribed or over-the-counter drug millions of heartburn and acid reflux sufferers have taken to help relieve and treat gastrointestinal issues.
 The drug has also been used to treat and prevent ulcers in the stomach, throat, and intestines.
 Zantac was widely available in daily dosage amounts of 75, 150, or 300 mg.

-FDA Safety Notice
+FDA Safety Notice and 2020 Recall

 On September 13, 2019 the U.S. Food and Drug Administration (FDA) released a statement to the public pertaining to a safety issue regarding NDMA: